AddSearch/search-ui/README.md

 ## Components
 ### Search field
-Input field where keyword can be typed.
+The search field.
 Can include a button to execute the search.

 ```js
   searchui.searchField({